Alaska reduces cash outflow, but is still burning $5.5 million a day

 In Tuesday’s filing, Alaska said it obtained a further $88 million in secured financing on May 22.

 At April’s rate of cash burn, that hoard of $2.8 billion would run out in less than a year.
 At the May rate, it would last just over 16 months.
-While that’s progress, there’s clearly still a hard path ahead to achieve zero cash burn by year-end.
+While that’s progress, there’s clearly still a hard path ahead to achieve zero cash burn by year’s end.

 Separately, in a response to the protests and riots in cities across the country in reaction to the police killing of George Floyd in Minneapolis, Alaska is relocating flight crews staying overnight in affected cities from downtown areas to hotels near the airport.